allo-abhi/djamo-api-challenge/README.md

 Working on this challenge has been an amazing learning experience.
 When I started, I was primarily comfortable with Python, HTML, and CSS.
 This challenge pushed me  beyond that.
-I had to teach myself a little JavaScript, learn how to work with Node.js, understand how APIs communicate, and debug issues across different layers of a system.
-It wasn’t always easy, but the process taught me how to break down problems, read documentation more effectively, and persist through roadblocks.
-I’m proud of how much I’ve grown both technically and as a problem solver through this journey.
+I had to teach myself a little JavaScript, learn how to work with Node.js, FastAPI (a python library), asynchronous programming, understand how APIs communicate, and debug issues across different layers of a system, etc. It wasn’t always easy, but the process taught me how to break down problems, read documentation more effectively, and persist through roadblocks.

 Pros:
 1. Handles Transaction Requests